NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Freezing Ammunition.md

 * * *

 This chilly ammunition is dark blue and cold to the touch.
-When activated _freezing ammunition_ hits a target, the target must succeed at a DC 19 Fortitude check save or be [[Conditions/Slowed|Slowed 1]] for 1 round by the intense cold (slowed 1 for 1 minute on a critical failure).
+When activated _freezing ammunition_ hits a target, the target must succeed at a DC 19 Fortitude check save or be [[Slowed|Slowed 1]] for 1 round by the intense cold (slowed 1 for 1 minute on a critical failure).

 *Source: Pathfinder Player Core 2*
 *ORC*